ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 `I` whereas in the Turkish language it is `İ` - results for languages other than English may be unexpected.
 :::

-Functions in this section also assume that the searched string (refered to in this section as `haystack`) and the search string (refered to in this section as `needle`) are single-byte encoded text.
+Functions in this section also assume that the searched string (referred to in this section as `haystack`) and the search string (referred to in this section as `needle`) are single-byte encoded text.
 If this assumption is violated, no exception is thrown and results are undefined.
 Search with UTF-8 encoded strings is usually provided by separate function variants.
 Likewise, if a UTF-8 function variant is used and the input strings are not UTF-8 encoded text, no exception is thrown and the results are undefined.
 Note that no automatic Unicode normalization is performed, however you can use the